 The Mississippi River tributary streams are part of the overall Comprehensive Water Quality Assessment of Select Area Streams

-The Comprehensive Water Quality Assessment of Select Metropolitan Area Streams is the first major study conducted by the Metropolitan Council that examines the historical water quality of the 21 streams and stream segments monitored by Metropolitan Council Environmental Services (MCES) and its partners.
+This assessment is the first major study conducted by the Met Council that examines the historical water quality of the 21 streams and stream segments monitored by Metropolitan Council Environmental Services (MCES) and its partners.

-A simple overview of the study is provided in the Executive Summary Factsheet .
-Each stream section has been written as a stand-alone document, although the Introduction and Methodologies and the Glossary and Acronyms sections provide useful background information.
+A simple overview of the study is provided in the Executive Summary Factsheet (PDF).
+Each stream section has been written as a stand-alone document, although the Introduction and Methodologies (PDF) and the Glossary and Acronyms (PDF) sections provide useful background information.

 TECHNICAL EXECUTIVE SUMMARY 3.7 MB